moznion/lua-cputime/README.md

 lua-cputime
 ==

-A bridge library for CPU time measurement.
+A wrapper library for CPU time measurement.

 Synopsis
 --